dev4press/gd-members-directory-for-bbpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'GD Members Directory' panel.

 == Changelog ==
+= Version: 2.1.1 / july 6 2021 =
+* Fix: showing all members (with no posts) not working

 = Version: 2.1 / april 5 2021 =
 * Edit: various updates to the plugin code
 * Edit: d4pLib 3.4.1